NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 ```
 Retrieve time in cycles, all sensor measurements and RUL value for engine unit 24 from FD001 test and RUL tables.
 Predict RUL for it.
 Finally, generate a plot to compare actual RUL value with predicted RUL value across time.
 ```
 ![Prediction Example](imgs/test_prompt_3.png)

+**Anomaly Detection**
+1) Retrieve and detect anomalies in sensor 4 measurements for engine number 78.
+2) Retrieve and detect anomalies in sensor 4 for unit 17.

 ## Observability (Optional)